gim913/Brogue/Readme.md

 I can be reached at penderprime@gmail.com -- feel free to send me any thoughts or bug reports.

-Many thanks to Joshua Day for maintaining and compiling the Linux and Windows builds, and to Joshua Day, Frank Brown and Kevin Walker for brainstorming, coding assistance and testing.
+Many thanks to Joshua Day for maintaining and compiling the Linux and Windows builds, to Seth Howard for developing and maintaining the iPad build and optimizing the Mac OS X code, and to Joshua Day, Frank Brown and Kevin Walker for brainstorming, coding assistance and testing.

 How to Play
 -----------

-You are the @ symbol.
 Move around the dungeon with the mouse, the vi-keys (hjklyubn) or keypad keys.
 The arrow keys will also work, but they do not allow diagonal movement.
-Other commands are as listed in the help screen, which you can access by typing a question mark.
+Other commands are as listed in the help screen, which you can access by typing a question mark or clicking on the "Menu" button at the bottom of the screen.

 Your goal is to travel to the 26th subterranean floor of the dungeon, retrieve the Amulet of Yendor and return with it to the surface.
-For the truly skillful who desire further challenge, depths below 26 contain three lumenstones each -- items which confer no benefit except an increased score upon victory.
+For the truly skillful who desire further challenge, depths below 26 contain three lumenstones each, items which confer an increased score upon victory.

 Tips
 ----